FLANAGAN FAMILY IN ASTORIA, QUEENS|

 I also note that her third son -- and the first born in the US -- was named Andrew,

 Mary Waldron Shuker was to become the matriarch of a line of her own.

 When Sarah sailed into New York Harbor on July 12, 1834, she was

 However she was pregnant with her third child, James

-Flanagan, born six months later on Jan 19, 1835 in Brooklyn.
+Flanagan, born six months later on Jan 19, 1835 in Brooklyn, New York.

 Upon finalization of their first Astoria land purchase on May 30, 1836,